DC Minimum Wage, Living Wage, and Overtime Laws

 The minimum wage is the lowest amount an employer can pay a worker per hour, with some exceptions.
-Under the Minimum Wage Revision Act (“MWRA”), all private employers in the District was recently increased to $9.50 per hour, effective July 1, 2014.
+Under the Minimum Wage Revision Act (“MWRA”), all private employers in the District of Columbia are required to pay their employees at least the minimum wage.

 The base minimum wage for tipped restaurant workers in the District of Columbia as of July 1, 2018 is $3.89 per hour; however, if an employee’s hourly tip earnings (averaged weekly) do not equal to the D.C. full minimum wage, the employer must pay the difference.
 The base minimum wage for tipped restaurant workers will increase to $4.45 per hour on July 1, 2019.

 In the District of Columbia, there is also a minimum daily wage, which means that a D.C. wage earner must be paid for at least four hours on each day that he or she reports to work unless the employee is regularly scheduled to work less than four hours.
 This generally applies where an employee reports to work as instructed, but is given either no work, or less than four hours of work to complete by their employer.Overtime Wages